teams-view-filters

 This filter is based on the model of the worker attributes adopted from Flex Insights.
 A definition of that model is here.

-may be pushed into the worker object through SSO, or it may be managed directly in Flex using the worker-details feature.
+The worker attribute team_name may be pushed into the worker object through SSO, or it may be managed directly in Flex using the worker-details feature.
 In either case, a predefined list of teams needs to be configured so that it can be selected from to search the workers with that applied team name.

 Ideally we would be able to get a unique list of team names from a lookup, but there is no consistent way to do this without a backend solution.
 If building tooling in the solution to allow supervisors the ability to edit and apply team names, synchronizing these options should be a consideration.